KabirSethi6933782/sliding-puzzle-solver/README.md

 # Sliding Puzzle Solver – COSC 3P71 Assignment 1

 This project implements a solver for the classic **sliding numbers puzzle** (8-puzzle and 15-puzzle) using AI search strategies.
-It was developed as part of the Artificial Intelligence course (COSC 3P71) at Brock University.

 ## 🧠 Description